3/26/2019Wife Of Camera Company CEO Involved In Bribery Scandal

 "Margaret Leonard and the other conspiracy defendants were part and parcel of a conspiracy to defraud Dallas County Schools and its taxpayers through a complicated scheme of bribes and kickbacks to Dallas and Texas politicians, some of whom who have pled guilty to federal charges arising out of the same conspiracy," attorney Christopher L. Harbin wrote in court briefs.

-Harbin represents the committee that formed last year to shut down DCS and sue the perpetrators at Force Multiplier Solutions (now operating as BusPatrol) along with anyone else who assisted the kickback scheme.
+Harbin represents the committee that formed last year to shut down DCS and sue the perpetrators at Force Multiplier Solutions (whose IP assets were acquired by BusPatrol) along with anyone else who assisted the kickback scheme.
 Force Multiplier CEO Robert Leonard was the mastermind behind the bribery plot, but the committee also wants to go after Margaret Leonard's assets because of her apparent involvement.
 Checks in her name were written to DCS president Larry Duncan, who admitted taking bribes.
 She gave $5000 to state Representative Ramon Romero (D-Fort Worth), $7000 to California secretary of state Alex Padilla (D) and $5000 to Louisiana governor John Bel Edwards (D).
 In an April 6, 2015, email, Duncan told Robert Leonard how much campaign cash was expected in each Dallas city council race.
 Linda Leonard's signature (she used her middle name) is on $1000 checks for each name listed.

 "Please make all checks out to the candidate's name plus the word 'campaign,'" Duncan wrote.
 "Individual campaign contribution limit is $1000...
 We discussed the following amounts."